masonrware/fuse-log-fs/README.md

 - Read an existing file\
   Note that the `offset` for this operation may not be 0.
 - Read a directory
-- Remove an existing file or directory (can be empty or nonempty)
+- Remove an existing file
 - Get attributes of an existing file/directory\
   Fill the following fields of struct stat
   - st_uid